prantlf/jsonlint/README.md

 * Optionally recognizes JavaScript-style comments (CJSON) and single quoted strings (JSON5).
 * Optionally ignores trailing commas and reports duplicate object keys as an error.
 * Optionally checks that also the expected format matches, including sorted object keys.
-* Supports [JSON Schema] drafts 04, 06 and 07.
+* Supports [JSON Schema] drafts 04, 06, 07, 2019-09 and 2020-12.
+* Supports [JSON Type Definition].
 * Offers pretty-printing including comment-stripping and object keys without quotes (JSON5).
-* Prefers the native JSON parser if possible to run [7x faster than the custom parser].
+* Prefers the native JSON parser if possible to run [10x faster than the custom parser].
 * Reports errors with rich additional information.
 From the JSON Schema validation too.
 * Consumes configuration from both command line and [configuration files](configuration).
 * Implements JavaScript modules using [UMD] to work in Node.js, in a browser, everywhere.
 * Depends on up-to-date npm modules with no installation warnings.
-* Small size - 18.7 kB minified, 6.54 kB gzipped, 5.16 kB brotlied.
+* Small size - 18.4 kB minified, 6.45 kB gzipped, 5.05 kB brotlied.

 **Note:** In comparison with the original project, this package exports only the `parse` method; not the `Parser` object.